 Relationship between ISO/IEC standards and cybersecurity SP

 There is a separate SP with a remarkably similar scope and purpose to the Cybersecurity SP above.
 How odd.
 A starter document/skeleton standard emphasizes how Cybersecurity (inconsistently capitalized and not actually defined) can be achieved through information security (gosh, imagine that!).
-It promotes the idea of using a ‘Cybersecurity framework’ (defined as “A set of components that provide the functions and organizational arrangements for designing, implementing, monitoring, reviewing and continually improving cybersecurity throughout the organization”) ... which looks suspiciously like a management system.
+It promotes the idea of using a ‘Cybersecurity framework’ (defined as “A set of components that provide the functions and organizational arrangements for designing, implementing, monitoring, reviewing and continually improving cybersecurity throughout the organization”) ... which looks suspiciously like an ISMS to me.

-Personal comments: it is as if the authors are completely unfamiliar with the ISO27k standards.
-Perhaps they parachuted in from Mars?
-The 20+ pages of draft standard add nothing substantial to the field and could simply have been replaced by either nothing at all, or maybe a sentence or two in ISO/IEC 27000, 27001 and/or 27002.
+Personal comments: the 20+ pages of draft standard add nothing substantial to the field and could simply have been replaced by either nothing at all, or maybe a sentence or two in ISO/IEC 27000, 27001 and/or 27002.
+Contributions to the SP suggested miscellaneous updates to the text but nobody seems willing to define ‘cybersecurity’ or related ‘cyber’ terms, hence it’s all moot.
+The SP team deftly ducked the terminology and related scope and objective issues, leaving the Cybersecurity SP to define ‘cybersecurity’ (!)

 Guidelines for cyber resilience SP